 ☑ Yes, the Sub-Fund considers the PAI described in the table in section "How have the indicators for adverse impacts on sustainability factors been taken into account?"

-The investment objective of the Sub-Fund Moorea Fund - SG Credit Millesime 2030 is to achieve the best possible investment returns over the pre-defined investment horizon, by investing in bonds that generate environmental benefits and whose selected issuers follow good governance and social practices.
+The investment strategy guides best possible investment returns over the pre-defined investment horizon, by investing in bonds that generate environmental benefits and whose selected issuers follow good governance and social practices.